operandom/gulp-queue/README.md

 gulp-queue
 ==========

-A gulp plugin to be sure to have the last modification of your files when you watch it.
+A gulp plugin to be sure to have the last modifications of your files when you watch them.

 Installation